 As a single mom of a single child, I have two reasons to need some time on my own: to have time to focus on my own activities and to let my 4-year old have some guaranteed time playing with other people.
+In this post, let’s look at some simple ways for moms to help and get helped.

-A simple swapping kids at a specific day with a friend works wonders.
+A simple swapping kids on a specific day with a friend works wonders.
 In Brazil, I do this all the time with a friend that lives close by and have a son the same age as Luísa.

 I also have another single-mom friend that has a 10-year-old and doesn´t mind watching Luísa for me when I need.
 Luísa loves that boy too and it´s really positive for both of them to share some time together with a friend from a very different age.